-- 2.7 Amongst the outcomes of the Working Groups in recent years has been the publication of guidance materials for Member States relating to particularly challenging areas, such as how to facilitate the claims handling process, understanding the definition of 'ship' under the 1992 Civil Liability Convention and the management of fisheries closures and restrictions following an oil spill. - 2.8 With regard to paragraph 243 of Resolution 75/239, which encourages States to consider becoming Parties to the 2010 HNS Protocol, as requested by the International Conference that adopted the HNS Convention, the IOPC Funds Secretariat has been tasked with assisting the IMO Secretariat in setting up the HNS Fund and with making preparations for the first session of the HNS Fund Assembly. - 2.9 The IOPC Funds continues to actively work together with the IMO Secretariat to assist States' ratification of or accession to the Protocol in order to facilitate the entry into force of the 2010 HNS Convention as soon as possible.
+- 2.6 The governing bodies of the IOPC Funds usually meet twice a year in order to fulfil the requirements set out under Article 18 of the 1992 Fund Convention and Article 16 of the Supplementary Fund Protocol.
+Under those Articles, the governing bodies are required, amongst other things, to give instructions concerning the administration of the Funds to the Director and to supervise the proper execution of the Conventions and their own decisions.
+These sessions are also used to adopt new policy and practice to ensure the Conventions continue to function as intended.
+The 1992 Fund Assembly has established a number of Working Groups over the years to consider certain issues relating to the transport of oil by sea.
+These Working Groups have provided a forum for States to share their practices and experiences in dealing with large scale oil pollution incidents and related issues and, in many cases, have led to States agreeing to uniform practices or criteria. - 2.7 Amongst the outcomes of the Working Groups in recent years has been the publication of guidance materials for Member States relating to particularly challenging areas, such as how to facilitate the claims-handling process, understanding the definition of 'ship' under the 1992 Civil Liability Convention and the management of fisheries closures and restrictions following an oil spill. - 2.8 With regard to paragraph 248 of Resolution 76/72, which encourages States to consider becoming Parties to the 2010 HNS Protocol, as requested by the International Conference that adopted the HNS Convention, the IOPC Funds Secretariat has been tasked with assisting the IMO Secretariat in setting up the HNS Fund and with making preparations for the first session of the HNS Fund Assembly. - 2.9 The IOPC Funds continues to actively work together with the IMO Secretariat to assist States' ratification of, or accession to, the Protocol in order to facilitate the entry into force of the 2010 HNS Convention as soon as possible.
 The IOPC Funds maintains a website (hnsconvention.org) and an online database (the HNS Finder) of HNS substances that are covered by the Convention, as well as those that fall within the definition of contributing cargo under the 2010 HNS Protocol.
-Engagement with States considering ratifying the Protocol and the industry stakeholders potentially affected by the Convention has continued through workshops and other means. - 2.10 As at 2 June 2021, five States have ratified the Protocol, and several others have reported good progress on their preparations of the necessary implementing legislation to enable them to ratify in due course.
+Engagement with States considering ratifying the Protocol and the industry stakeholders potentially affected by the Convention has continued through workshops and other means. - 2.10 As at 10 June 2022, six States have ratified the Protocol, and several others have reported good progress on their preparations of the necessary implementing legislation to enable them to ratify in due course.